Question: If you had to choose between playing a $100 guitar on a $1000 guitar amp…

 For performing…one or two 10″ or 12″ speakers is generally most suitable in small venues.
 While 4×10″ or 4×12″ work better for larger venues, and often come in their own dedicated cabinets.

-For recording, pretty much combination can be used, depending on the tone you are searching for.
+For recording, pretty much any combination can be used, depending on the tone you are searching for.

-With newer amps, you can often get so much more…
+With newer guitar amps, you can often get so much more…

 Thanks to today’s advancements in digital modeling technology.